K. Shanmugam

 A lawyer by profession, Shanmugam made a name for himself in litigation, arbitration and insolvency cases before he entered politics.
 In 1998, at the age of 38, he was one of the youngest lawyers in Singapore to be appointed Senior Counsel.
 Along with Davinder Singh, he was known as one of the "twin titans of litigation" and a prominent figure in Singapore's legal circles.
-Shanmugam has also received praise for being one of the top cross-examiners in Singapore and has acted for and against all three prime ministers in civil lawsuits.
+He has been recognized for his skills in cross-examination and has represented clients both for and against former prime ministers of Singapore in civil lawsuits.
+Over 100 of his cases have been reported in Singapore's law reports.

-Kurt Campbell, former United States Assistant Secretary of State for East Asian and Pacific Affairs, once spoke of Shanmugam: "The quality of his mind is impressive.
-In meetings with him, he has legal framing, approaches problems in a deeply systemic way, is unsentimental about the world, clear-eyed and very strategic...
-He can be hard-headed about what is best for Singapore, but he is always upfront and clear."

 Education

 Shanmugam was educated at Raffles Institution from 1972 to 1977.
 He went on to read law at the National University of Singapore's Faculty of Law and graduated in 1984.

 During his time in law school, Shanmugam earned several awards, book prizes and scholarships for being the top student from his first to third years and for academic merit (1982–1983).
 He also won the Montrose Memorial Prize for Jurisprudence (1984).

 Shanmugam was awarded the Adrian Clarke Memorial Medal, the Leow Chia Heng Prize and the External Examiner's Prize (1984) for being the top law student of his graduating class and top student in the final-year examinations.
 He also represented Singapore in the Philip C. Jessup International Law Moot Court Competition in 1984, in which his team won Runner-Up in the International Division.